Bug reports developers fix on the first try

 Record the bug as it happens

 Capture your screen while you trigger the issue.
-Don't worry about narration or clean clicks. ngram cuts the dead air, adds zooms on key interactions, and structures the video so the developer sees exactly what broke and how to reproduce it.
+Don't worry about narration, clean clicks, or hitting the right tab on the first try. ngram cuts the dead air, smart-zooms on key interactions, and structures the bug report video so the developer sees exactly what broke and how to reproduce it.

-Already have a screen recording from your test session?
-Upload it to ngram.
-Trim to just the relevant section, add step labels and callouts on the problem area, and turn a 3-minute ramble into a focused 30-second visual bug report.
+Already have a screen recording from a longer test session?
+Upload to ngram.
+Trim to just the relevant section in the storyboard editor, add step labels and callouts on the failure point, and turn a five-minute exploratory ramble into a focused thirty-second bug report video.

-What changes when bug report video take minutes
+What changes when bug reports ship as video

 When developers can see exactly what broke, they stop guessing and start fixing.
-Clear bug report videos get prioritized and resolved faster.
-Your bugs don't sit in the backlog waiting for clarification.
+Clear bug report videos move to the top of the triage queue because they're cheap to act on — and they stop sitting in the backlog waiting for the next round of clarification messages.

 Zero clarification messages

-No more "what browser were you using?" or "can you show me the exact click?"
-The video shows everything: sequence, timing, environment, and error state.
-One submission, one fix.
+No more 'what browser?' or 'can you show me the exact click sequence?'
+The bug report video shows everything: sequence, timing, environment, and error state.
+One submission, one reproduction, one fix.

 Report bugs faster than writing them up

-A detailed text writeup takes 15 minutes.
-Recording a bug takes 30 seconds.
-With ngram, you get the clarity of a polished video with less effort than a text ticket.
-Report more bugs in less time.
+A careful text writeup takes fifteen minutes.
+Recording the bug takes thirty seconds.
+With ngram you get the clarity of a polished bug report video for less effort than the Jira form took to fill in.

 1